 Estimate of the Situation

-An emergency situation may occur that could affect the University and surrounding areas, such as a sudden loss of power and/or natural gas for an extended period of time.
-During this period, electronic communication will be of critical importance in the coordination of emergency activities on campus and for sharing information with parents, the public, and press.
-There will be the need for limited specific operational administrative activities to occur during emergency periods.
+An emergency situation may occur that could affect the University and surrounding areas, such as a sudden loss of power and/or natural gas for an extended period.
+During this period, electronic communication will be of critical importance in coordinating emergency activities on campus and sharing information with parents, the public, and the press.
+Limited specific operational administrative activities will need to occur during emergency periods.

 Assumptions

-• Power outages may last anywhere from a few minutes to indefinite.
+- Power outages may last from a few minutes to indefinitely.

-• Natural gas outages have no impact on campus communications.
+- Natural gas outages do not impact campus communications.

-• At least 1 (one) Internet service provider to the University is functioning.
+- At least one Internet service provider to the University is functioning.

 Preplanning Actions (To Do before the Power Outage)